15 min read

 Understanding the current trends begins with examining the catalysts that made remote work mainstream.

-The COVID-19 Pandemic as a Game Changer
+The COVID-19 Pandemic as a Breakthrough

 The global pandemic was undoubtedly the most significant accelerator of remote work.
 Companies worldwide were compelled to shift their operations online, discovering the feasibility and benefits of remote work.
 The necessity of social distancing and lockdowns rendered physical office spaces less practical, and global businesses had to adapt quickly to a new normal.
 Businesses that were once hesitant to allow remote work realized that they could maintain—and in some cases, improve—productivity without a traditional office setting.